DIY Christmas Countdown Gnome

 how to make a christmas gnome with countdown blocks

-How Do I Make this Christmas Countdown Gnome?
+How to Make a Christmas Countdown Gnome

 I’m so glad you asked.
 Below is our written tutorial.
 If you’re making an easy Christmas crafts playlist on YouTube, here is our Christmas countdown gnome video tutorial.